Traffic management on the X2-Series is done using rules and rule sets.

 Ingress rules are used to manipulate traffic on the interface ingress pipeline.

-Time synchronization can be set to connect to a PTPv2 server in order to perform high quality nanosecond precision traffic timestamping for ERSPANv3 encapsulated traffic.
+Timestamp synchronization can be set to connect to a PTPv2 server in order to perform high quality nanosecond precision traffic timestamping for ERSPAN type 3 encapsulated traffic.

-Rules and rule sets are configured on the X2-Manager GUI's Traffic Management page.
+Rules and rule sets are configured on the web GUI's Traffic Management page.

-The Active tab displays the currently active rule set and its details, including the filtered interfaces, interfaces linked in link aggregation groups, ingress rules, and time synchronization settings and status.
+The Active tab displays the currently active rule set and its details, including the filtered interfaces, interfaces linked in load balancing groups, ingress rules, and timestamp synchronization settings and status.

 The Rule Sets tab displays the list of existing rule sets on the device.
 The active rule set is highlighted.
 Users with appropriate permissions can create, configure, activate, rename, delete, import, and export rule sets.